1. Help Center

 • Scope 3: Indirect greenhouse gas emissions that occur along the company’s value chain

-How does Ducky Reporting work?
+How does Climate Reporting work?

 Inputs and calculations